-If you are dissatisfied with the Commissioner’s decision about your taxation objection, you can ask us to:
+If you are dissatisfied with the Commissioner’s decision about your taxation objection, or if we do not make a determination within 90 days of receiving your objection (not including any period of suspension), you can ask us to:

 - Refer the matter to the Victorian Civil and Administrative Tribunal (VCAT).

 - Treat your objection as an appeal to the Supreme Court of Victoria (the Supreme Court).

 Read more about these options and how they differ below.